Spider-Man: No Way Home spoiler-packed review: 'A masterclass'

 'Best bit: Charlie Cox's pitch-perfect Matt Murdock cameo'

-Pretty much everything you've read about in the online rumor mills is in the film – even the now-iconic mid-air fight, which has its missing characters airbrushed back in.
-The result is that, much like an Apple press event where all the news has leaked ahead of time, the surprises aren't really all that surprising, even if they're still pretty cool.
+Pretty much everything you've read about in the online rumor mills is in the film – even the now-iconic midair fight, which has its missing characters airbrushed back in.
+The result is that, much as with an Apple press event when all the news has leaked ahead of time, the surprises aren't really all that surprising, even if they're still pretty cool.

 -- Dan Ackerman, New York